ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 ##### Option 2: Docker

 1. Create two Docker containers on **FRONTEND**, one containing MySQL and another containing Wordpress.
 You may optionally add a container running phpMyAdmin if desired.
 The MySQL container must be isolated on its own internal network that cannot access the outside internet.
+  1. It is **highly** recommended to use Docker Compose for this, as it allows you to easily replicate an environment and make incremental changes.
+You might even find some sample configurations in the official Wordpress documentation!
 2. Add an appropriate A record to your domain name created in Lab 5 for this docker container.
 You will also need to update your reverse proxy to properly route traffic to the Wordpress container.
 3. Make sure that Wordpress is properly configured via environment variables in Docker.